citusdata/test-automation/README.md

 - Updating `az cli` is also mostly a good option, follow the installation instructions in https://docs.microsoft.com/en-us/cli/azure/install-azure-cli-linux to update your local `az cli` installation.

 - If you suspect if a particular `az foo bar` command doesn't work as expected, you could also insert `--debug` to have a closer look.

+-  If you're consistently having connection timeout errors (255) when trying to connect to a VM, then consider setting `AZURE_REGION` environment variable to `eastus`.